 Some think that Castile soap, to be true to its name, must be 100 percent olive oil.
 That contention actually defies history, as the marketplace definition Castile soap has evolved to include other all-natural soaps made from saponifying plant-based oils to achieve different attributes prized by consumers.
+This definition (one that includes non olive oil ingredients) has been in use for decades.
 Maybe the answer to this question is simply that Castile soap means different things to different people.

 The Castile soap purists—those who insist only 100 percent olive oil will do—even have a term (and we think and hope it’s tongue-in-cheek) for soaps that don’t rise to their standard: Bastille soap (short for bastardized Castile soap).
 While we see a small place in the market for 100 percent olive oil Castile soap, we see an even bigger place, agreeing with at least decades, if not centuries of innovation, for a Castile soap definition that allows for additional all-natural plant oils that aid in skin-friendliness (both in feel and natural healing qualities), aroma, cleaning power (for both personal hygiene and household cleaning needs), and lather.

 A new definition from a small, dedicated group of people doesn’t revise history.
 Don’t get us wrong, though.
 We are big proponents of olive oil here at Carolina Castile Soap.
 In fact, out of all the major brands available to consumers today, we boast the highest olive oil content.
 It’s an agent that provides a powerful base that allows for minimal additions like cocoa butter, coconut oil, and many more, to create the ultimate all-natural soap for practically any household or personal application.
 Olive oil is what enables us to paint our soap canvas in so many different ways—without its versatility and mixability, we and others wouldn’t have a business.